talpor/django-dashing/docs/getting-started.rst

 **INSTALLED_WIDGETS**

-A list or tuple of name of widgets to load when the dashboard is displayed, searches for resources of widgets (js, css and html) in the static directory, if not found then searches the remote repository
+A list or tuple of name of widgets to load when the dashboard is displayed, searches for resources of widgets (js, css and html) in the static directory, if not found then searches in the remote repository

 Default: